Sony VTC4 18650 Battery Review And Test Results

 Please refer to the subsequent post, as I have reached the limit for the number of graphics allowed in a single post.

-At 10A continuous, the cell achieved a capacity of approximately 1975mAh.
+At 10A continuous, the Sony VTC4 battery achieved a capacity of approximately 1975mAh.
 This exceptional performance for a 2000mAh-rated cell operating at 10A led me to rate this cell at 2100mAh.
-This aligns with the nominal capacity rating for the VTC4 like VTC5, and my results are typically consistent with this rating.
+This aligns with the nominal capacity rating for the VTC4 like Sony VTC5 Battery, and my results are typically consistent with this rating.

-At 30A, the temperature rose continuously to 97°C, which is excessively high to consider this current level as the CDR.
+• At 30A, the temperature rose continuously to 97°C, which is excessively high considering this current level as the CDR.
 This battery cell is not a genuine 30A-rated cell.

-I am establishing a CDR of 23A for this cell since its operating temperature at this current level aligns with the average for a cell operating at its CDR.
-While using any cell near its maximum rated current level causes damage, I expect this cell to exhibit a decent cycle life at 23A.
+I've set the continuous discharge rating (CDR) for this cell at 23A because, at this current level, its operating temperature is similar to the average for a cell operating at its CDR.
+While operating any cell near its maximum rated current level can cause damage, I expect this cell to have a good cycle life at 23A.

-Pulsed discharges have been included in the tests; however, I still need to define pass/fail criteria for pulse testing.
-The shots were conducted with a 5-second on/30-second off cycle, down to 2.5V.
-One chart presents the complete release at each level.
-In contrast, the other chart provides a close-up view of the initial 5 minutes to facilitate the observation of voltage sag at different current levels.
+Pulsed discharges have been part of the tests.
+However, I still need to establish pass/fail criteria for pulse testing.
+The tests were done with a 5-second on/30-second off cycle, down to 2.5V.
+One chart shows the complete discharge at each level, while the other gives a close-up view of the first 5 minutes to observe voltage sag at different current levels.